 Posture and pose

-The reasons you may look larger in pictures than you actually are in person include both photography-related factors and non-photography-related factors.
+The reasons why you look fat in photos than you actually are in person include both photography-related factors and non-photography-related factors.

 How and where you pose can have a tremendous impact on how you’re captured on film.

-Take posture, for example, which can make you look taller and slimmer or shorter and stockier depending on how you stand.
+Take posture, for example, which can make you look taller and thinner in photos or shorter and stockier depending on how you stand.
 Remembering to stand straight can mitigate the feeling of “I look so fat in photos.”

 If you’re hunched or slouching, you may wind up pushing your stomach out and losing features that are critical to maintaining a slender look, like your neck, so be mindful of standing up straight with your shoulders back like you were told to as a kid.